 13. “Emergency” (2018) → “Emergency” (2022)

 “Emergency” began as part of Film Independent’s Project Involve fellowship venture.
 The collaboration between director Carey Williams and writer K.D.
-Dávila won the Short Filmmaking Award at the 2018 Sundance Film Festival and the Grand Jury Award at South by Southwest the same year.
-Williams and Dávila then expanded it into a feature, which premiered at Sundance earlier this year.
+Dávila won the Short Film Grand Jury Prize at the 2018 Sundance Film Festival and the Grand Jury Award at South by Southwest the same year.
+Williams and Dávila then expanded it into a feature, which premiered at Sundance in 2022.

 14. “Mr. Malcolm’s List” (2019) → “Mr. Malcolm’s List” (2022)

-Three years ago, Suzanne Allain adapted her 2009 Regency romantic comedy novel into a short film directed by Emma Holly Jones.
-Gemma Chan and Freida Pinto starred.
-Now, after a Bleecker Street pickup, the feature-length expansion is set to hit theaters July 1.
-Pinto will be revisiting the lead role, with Zawe Ashton stepping in to play her best friend.
+In 2019, Suzanne Allain’s screenplay, adapted from her self-published 2009 Regency romantic comedy novel, was adapted into a short film by director Emma Holly Jones, with Gemma Chan and Freida Pinto starring.
+After being picked up by Bleecker Street, the feature-length expansion hit theaters in 2022; Pinto revisited the lead role and Zawe Ashton stepped in to play her best friend.

 This story originally appeared in the Apr.
 21 issue of Backstage Magazine.